sclorg/s2i-php-container/8.0/README.md

 Users can choose between RHEL and CentOS Stream based builder images.
-The RHEL UBI images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available on [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
+The RHEL UBI images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available on [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in [Quay.io](https://quay.io/organization/fedora).
 The resulting image can be run using [podman](https://github.com/containers/libpod).

 Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments